Dragon Ball (TV series): Video games

+Soundtracks

-SoundtracksDragon Ball has been host to several soundtrack releases, the first being Dragon Ball: Music Collection in 1986.
+Dragon Ball has been host to several soundtrack releases, the first being Dragon Ball: Music Collection in 1986.
 Dragon Ball: Saikyō e no Michi Original Soundtrack is composed entirely of music from the tenth anniversary film.
 In 1995 Dragon Ball: Original USA TV Soundtrack Recording was released featuring the music from the Funimation/Ocean American broadcast.

 Reception

 The show's initial U.S. broadcast run in 1995 met with mediocre ratings.

 In 2000 satellite TV channel Animax together with Brutus, a men's lifestyle magazine, and Tsutaya, Japan's largest video rental chain, conducted a poll among 200,000 fans on the top anime series, with Dragon Ball coming in fourth.
 TV Asahi conducted two polls in 2005 on the Top 100 Anime, Dragon Ball came in second in the nationwide survey conducted among multiple age-groups and third in the online poll.
 On several occasions the Dragon Ball anime has topped Japan's DVD sales.Otaku USA's Joseph Luster called Dragon Ball "one of the most memorable animated action/comedy series of all time."
 He cited the comedy as a key component to the show, noting that this might surprise those only familiar with Z. Todd Douglass of DVD Talk referred to it as "a classic among classics [that] stands as a genre defining kind of show." and wrote that "It's iconic in so many ways and should be standard watching for otaku in order to appreciate the genius of Akira Toriyama."
 He had strong praise for the "deep, insightful, and well-developed" characters, writing "Few shows can claim to have a cast quite like Dragon Ball's, and that's a testament to the creative genius of Toriyama."

 T.H.E.M.
 Anime Reviews' Tim Jones gave the show four out of five stars, referring to it as a forerunner to modern fighting anime and still one of the best.
 He also stated that it has much more character development than its successors Dragon Ball Z and Dragon Ball GT.
 Carl Kimlinger of Anime News Network summed up Dragon Ball as "an action-packed tale told with rare humor and something even rarer—a genuine sense of adventure."
 Kimlinger and Theron Martin, also of Anime News Network, noted Funimation's reputation for drastic alterations of the script, but praised the dub.

-The positive impact of Dragon Balls characters has manifested itself in the personal messages Masako Nozawa sent to children as taped messages in the voice of Goku, Gohan and Goten.
+The positive impact of Dragon Balls characters has manifested itself in the personal messages Masako Nozawa sent to children as taped messages in the voice of Goku.
 Nozawa takes pride in her role and sends words of encouragement that have resulted in children in comas responding to the voice of the characters.